Meet The Team

 Research Assistant

-Wilmer is a first-year graduate student in the Counseling Psychology program.
+Wilmer is a second-year graduate student in the Counseling Psychology program.
 He graduated from the University of Houston Clear Lake with a master’s in clinical psychology.
 Wilmer is interested in researching the interactions between the environment and personality and their effects on individuals’ susceptibility to tobacco and other substance use.
 In addition, he seeks to identify if different individuals respond to prevention campaigns and interventions differently based on personality and environmental interactions.
 He is also interested in the health disparities, particularly interactions between medical providers and patients that may lead to negative interactions.
 Other interests include learning about the influence of personality in the development of resiliency and the decision-making process.
 Other hobbies include spending time with family, online gaming, and martial arts.

 Wilmer Lugo, M.A.